-Let us continue to examine the three-dimensional wake structures for the representative case of $(\alpha, AR) = (22^{\circ}, 4)$.
+Let us continue to examine the three-dimensional wake structures for the representative case of $(\alpha, sAR) = (22^{\circ}, 4)$.
 A top view of the wake vortical structures is shown in figure 8.
 As also seen in figure 5, the wake can be divided into the tip vortex region at the free end and the unsteady vortex shedding region near the mid-span.
 The tip vortex appears practically steady over time in the current case.
-The unsteadiness in the tip vortex becomes noticeable for cases with smaller AR and larger α , as discussed later in §3.2.2 and §3.2.3.
+The unsteadiness in the tip vortex becomes noticeable for cases with smaller sAR and larger α , as discussed later in §3.2.2 and §3.2.3.
 The unsteady region of the wake can be further divided into two subregions.
 Adjacent to the mid-span ($z \leq 1.5$), the wake is dominated by vortex cores that are aligned predominantly with the spanwise direction.
-These vortices are formed by the roll-up of the vortex sheets from the leading and trailing edges, and shed alternatively into the wake.
-On the other hand, the shedding vortices at $2 \leq z \leq 2.5$ feature braid-like structures comprised of both the streamwise vorticity ω_x and crossflow vorticity ω_y .
+These vortices are formed by the roll-up of the vortex sheets from the leading and trailing edges, and shed alternatingly into the wake.
+On the other hand, the shedding vortices at $2 \leq z \leq 2.5$ feature braidlike structures.
+These vortical structures are comprised of streamwise vorticity ω_x and crossflow vorticity ω_y , and are aligned mostly perpendicular to the spanwise direction.
 These vortical structures shed at the same frequency with the spanwise vortices.